tendermint/spec/rust-spec/lightclient/supervisor/supervisor_001_draft.md

 		    // We have a lightblock in the store, but it has not been
 			// cross-checked by now.
 We do that now. root_of_trust, auxLS := lightstore.TraceTo(b1);
-			// TODO: add spec in verification:
-			// get a verification trace, starting from a trusted root_of_trust

             // Cross-check
             Evidences := AttackDetector(root_of_trust, auxLS);
             if Evidences.Empty {
-                // no attack detected, we trust the new lightblock
+                // no attack detected, we trust the new lightblock lightStore.Update(auxLS.Latest(),
-			    // TODO: Check that states in verification spec (make it visible + trusted) lightStore.Update(auxLS.Latest(),
 			                      StateTrusted,
                                   verfiedLS.Latest().verification-root);